Kinokkory/wiwinwlh/tutorial.md

-Many C++ compilers or whole program optimizing compilers do the opposite however, they explicitly specialize each and every function at the call site replacing the overloaded function with its type-specific implementation.
+Many C++ compilers or whole program optimizing compilers do the opposite however, they explicitly specialize each and every function at the call site replacing the overloaded function with it's type-specific implementation.
 We can selectively enable this kind of behavior using class specialization.

 ~~~~ {.haskell include="src/29-ghc/specialize.hs"}